symfony/symfony-docs/cache.rst

 .. tip::

-    While it is possible to reconfigure the ``system`` cache, it's recommended to keep the default configuration applied to it by Symfony.
+    While it is possible to reconfigure the ``system`` cache, it is recommended to keep the default configuration applied to it by Symfony.

 The Cache component comes with a series of adapters pre-configured: